 - Technical integrator

 To view and search API logs:

-- Log in to your test Customer Area and select a merchant account.
+- Log in to your Customer Area and select a merchant account.

-- Select Developers > API Logs.
-This will show a list of every API request made on the test environment in the past seven days.
+- Select Developers > API logs.
+This will show a list of every API request made in the past seven days.

 - Select an item to see the details of that API request.
 You will see the timestamp, which API was called, the PSP reference and full details of the request and response.
 Type a PSP reference into the search bar, or use the filter buttons to the right of the search bar to filter the list by date, API or HTTP method.

 You can use API logs in end-to-end testing, to see details of the requests you have made to our APIs.